leonxcom/CodeTok/DEVELOPMENT.md

-# Vibetok Development Guide
+# CodeTok Development Guide

 ## Project Overview

-Vibetok is an innovative AI project and code application sharing platform.
+CodeTok is an innovative AI project and code application sharing platform.
 It is built with Next.js, uses TypeScript as the development language, and integrates multiple UI component libraries to provide a rich user interface experience.

 ## MVP Development Priorities

-Below are the prioritized development areas for the Minimum Viable Product (MVP) version of Vibetok, arranged by importance:
+Below are the prioritized development areas for the Minimum Viable Product (MVP) version of CodeTok, arranged by importance:

 ### 1. Core Functionality Completion & Stability (High Priority)